-(a) A union member shall have the right to wear or display on their person the recognized insignia of the Union.

-(b) The Union agrees to furnish the Commission one union shop card for each commission office which has been designated the work centre for one or more employees.
-This card will be displayed prominently on the premises and will remain the property of the Union to be surrendered upon demand.

-(c) The recognized insignia of the Union shall include the designation "BCGEU".
+- (a) A union member shall have the right to wear or display on their person the recognized insignia of the Union. - (b) The Union agrees to furnish the Commission one union shop card for each Commission office.
+This card will be displayed prominently on the premises and will remain the property of the Union to be surrendered upon demand. - (c) The recognized insignia of the Union shall include the designation "BCGEU".
 This designation shall, at the employee's option, be placed on stenography typed by a member of the Union.
 This designation shall be placed below the signatory initials on typewritten correspondence.